ayo-codes/ChurchViews-Hapi/tasks.md

 - imported Cookie and accountsController into server.js
 - added validate method to accountsController
 - added cookie as a method to manage sessions
+- turn authentication to false for the accounts-controller.js methods (auth:false) to allow us to log-in